Challenges and Commitments

 Chief Information Security Officer: CISO

-• Responsible for setting goals and security policies in line with the Company's strategic plan.
-Develop information security policies according to the standards, steps, and guidelines in order for the Company to obtain Confidentiality of information, maintain the information Integrity, and the Availability or stability of the security of the information system.
+• Responsible for setting goals and security policies in line with GGC's strategic plan.
+Develop information security policies according to the standards, steps, and guidelines in order for GGC to obtain Confidentiality of information, maintain the information Integrity, and the Availability or stability of the security of the information system.
 The officer is also responsible for coordinating control work and reporting cyber threat incidents to senior management and the Office of the National Cyber Security Commission.

 Management Level